Cary McDermott

 What can I expect at a first face-to-face session?

-Over the first few sessions I will also be gathering a picture of your current family, relationship and work situation and history.
+Over the first few sessions I will also be gathering a picture of your current family, relationships and work situation and history.
 This gives me a more complete context to work with, and often talking about your circumstances and your patterns helps you understand more clearly why you have come to counselling and what you are wanting.

 But how do I know if it feels right for me?